 What is Currency Pairs Trading?

-Currency pairs measure the value of one currency against another.
-The first currency in a currency pair is called the base currency, and the second currency is called the quote currency.
-The displayed price shows how much of the quote currency is required to buy one unit of the base currency.
+A currency pair is the quotation of two different currencies, with the value of one currency being quoted against the other.
+The first currency is called the base currency and the second currency is called the quote currency.
+The first currency is being compared to the second one.
+The difference between them displays the price of how much of the quote currency is needed to purchase one unit of the base currency.

 For example, if you are buying Euro versus US dollar (EUR/USD), you are anticipating a rise in Euro at the expense of US dollar.